 The implementation of a VTS to improve the safety and efficiency of navigation, safety of life at sea and the protection of the marine environment for a particular waterway, and its ongoing operation, is a significant investment.

-IALA Standard 1040 Vessel Traffic Services references IALA Recommendations that specify the practices associated with implementing and establishing VTS.
-These include:
+IALA Standard 1040 Vessel Traffic Services specifies the practices with associated implementing and establishing in Recommendation 0119 - Establishment of VTS.